PolyCam/polyform/README.md

 This project, polyform, includes tools for converting from Polycam's raw data format into other data formats, such as those used to train NeRFs.
 As discussed in more detail below, the camera poses are globally optimized and do not require any further optimization (i.e. COLMAP is not required) to be used as input to a NeRF.

-We hope that by exposing a free raw data export option, as well as documentation and tools for workign with this data, we can help to enable researchers working in the field of 3D computer vision, as well as creative technologists working on the forefront of 3D creation.
+We hope that by exposing a free raw data export option, as well as documentation and tools for working with this data, we can help to enable researchers working in the field of 3D computer vision, as well as creative technologists working on the forefront of 3D creation.
 If you make something cool and post it online please tag us @polycam3d.

 ## Requirements & preliminary remarks